Dunkin’ Donuts Franchise Costs

 For non-traditional opportunities, such as restaurants in airports and universities that are as small as 500 square feet, the fees and requirements are different.
 You can expect the following startup and ongoing costs:

-To be eligible for these opportunities at Dunkin’ Donuts, you’ll need to meet the following criteria:
+To be eligible for these opportunities at Dunkin’ Donuts, you’ll need to meet the financial criteria, which vary by market.
+At a minimum, you’ll need:

 Dunkin’ Donuts franchise process